oracle/oracle-database-operator/docs/sharding/provisioning/snr_system_sharding/snr_ssharding_scale_out_add_shards.md

-# Scale Out - Add Shards to an existing Oracle Sharded Database provisioned earlier with System-Managed Sharding with RAFT replication enabled
+# Scale Out - Add Shards to an existing Oracle Globally Distributed Database Topology provisioned earlier with System-Managed Sharding and RAFT replication enabled

 **NOTE: RAFT Replication Feature is available only for Oracle 23c RDBMS and Oracle 23c GSM version.**

 **IMPORTANT:** Make sure you have completed the steps for [Prerequsites for Running Oracle Sharding Database Controller](../../README.md#prerequsites-for-running-oracle-sharding-database-controller) before using Oracle Sharding Controller.

-This use case demonstrates adding a new shard to an existing Oracle Database sharding topology with System-Managed with RAFT Replication enabled provisioned earlier using Oracle Database Sharding controller.
+This use case demonstrates adding a new shard to an existing Oracle Globally Distributed Database topology with System-Managed sharding with RAFT Replication enabled provisioned earlier using Oracle Database Sharding controller.

-In this use case, the existing Oracle Database sharding topology is having:
+In this use case, the existing Oracle Globally Distributed Database topology is having:

 * Primary GSM Pods `gsm1` and standby GSM Pod `gsm2`
-* Three sharding Pods: `shard1`, `shard2` and `shard3`
+* Three Shard Database Pods: `shard1`, `shard2` and `shard3`
 * One Catalog Pod: `catalog`
 * Namespace: `shns`
 * `RAFT Replication` enabled